 The District's population has increased significantly in recent years and we expect this growth to continue.
 We anticipate the overall population of Tasman will increase by 7,700 residents between 2021 and 2031, to reach 64,300.
-Based on these figures, we are planning for a further 4,300 dwellings4 and 160 new commercial or industrial buildings.
-The ongoing housing growth creates demand for additional capacity in our infrastructure, particularly in those areas with higher growth (Richmond,
+Based on these figures, we are planning for a further 4,300 dwellings and 160 new commercial or industrial buildings.
+The ongoing housing growth creates demand for additional capacity in our infrastructure, particularly in those areas with higher growth (Richmond, Motueka, Brightwater, Māpua and Wakefield).
+Tasman is the second least affordable region to buy a house in the country (behind Auckland) taking into account the cost of borrowing, as well as house prices and wage levels.
+If land serviced by infrastructure does not keep up with demand, housing affordability will decline further.

-4 This figure for new dwellings has considered the impact of the ageing of the population on increasing housing demand by reducing average household size.
+&lt;sup>4 This figure for new dwellings has considered the impact of the ageing of the population on increasing housing demand by reducing average household size.

-3 The amount the Council could borrow without exceeding one of its financial regulation benchmarks as specified in the Local Government (Financial Reporting and Prudence) Regulations 2014.
+&lt;sup>3 The amount the Council could borrow without exceeding one of its financial regulation benchmarks as specified in the Local Government (Financial Reporting and Prudence) Regulations 2014.